0xlillith/Viper/README.md

 So, I wanted to try and print my own keycaps.
 I spent an afternoon smashing all buttons at once in front of fusion and some crazy designs came out.
 At the end, tho, I decided in favor of a more generic spherical profile, similar to DSA but a lot smaller and slim.
 I spent the next morning playing with the printer and got something similar to a doubleshot keycap...
 I will call this profile the DoubleHot.

+All this testing was done using grey PLA, next thing is to print this in dual color ABS and then try to acetone-smooth it.